Elian-Marsault/portfolio-data/README.md

   - Creation of new campaign formats (audiences, videos, campaign types, etc.)

-I then went on to develop a data-driven strategy, which I used to write my bachelor thesis.
+At the end of this internship I decided in collaboration with my manager to develop and present a data driven strategy that the team could implement:
 - Campaing scoring
 - Detailed analysis of the customers
 - Creation of a